Emufartz/dread-hook/README.md

 A Metroid Dread Practice Mod intended to remove some of the tedium of practicing and discovering tricks used in speedrunning.

 # Features
-This list of features is in no particular order and was last updated for version 0.3.
+This list of features is in no particular order and was last updated for version 0.4b.
  Button Combos(All Button Combos need DPAD Down held unless specified):
+ - Toggle Noclip (use Left Stick to fly around): (Only) L + DPAD Left
+ - Return to Noclip start position: (Only) L + DPAD Right
+ - Toggle Out of Bounds Deaths: Click LStick
+ - Fully Restore Health and Missiles: Minus
  - Toggle Cool Spark Camera (when shinesparking): A + B
  - Toggle Instant Speed Booster (when you click the stick): X + Y
  - Toggle Room IL (teleports you to the stored room entrance when you run through any door transition): ZL + Click RStick